What is maagi?

 How do I register for MAAGI?

-A mailable registration form is found on this site.
+There are two ways to register: online or by mail.
 Simply fill in the registration form, print, and return with the appropriate payment.
 You may download, print and mail the registration form with your payment.
-Online registration will be announced at a later date.
-NOTE: If you placed a deposit earlier, then you should pay the balance by using the registration form.
+NOTE: If you placed a deposit earlier, then you should pay the balance by using the mail registration form.

 What are the lodging arrangements?